Aliics/nameme/README.md

 The program will sort out which is which by it's type.
 By default it sets camelCase and 2 words.
 > $ nameme CAMEL 5 #output ThereonProblemsToriesForelocksGleefully

+This result will be piped straight into xclip.
+(A good linux clipboard tool.)
 Also, executing the setup will chuck the shell script into your `/usr/bin` for easier access.

 # cases